 - Borrowers can pay significantly less on the monthly mortgage payment with an ARM.

 Adjustable-rate mortgages got a bad rap during the financial crisis, some of it for good reason.
 Millions of borrowers took out loans with low teaser rates only to see their monthly mortgage payments shoot up when the loan rate adjusted.

 Another factor that still makes many people automatically take ARMs off the table as a loan option is that people tend to like the security of a fixed-rate mortgage, particularly a loan that locks in the terms for 30 years.

-During the recent period of rock-bottom mortgage rates — under 4 percent for several years — it would seem that borrowers had little incentive to look beyond a vanilla, 30-year fixed mortgage.
+During the recent period of rock-bottom mortgage rates — which are still near 4.5 percent after being below 4 percent for several years — it would seem that borrowers had little incentive to look beyond a vanilla, 30-year fixed mortgage.